madimov/Toolbuilding/README.md

 In your current directory you'll find a potentially useful folder system organizing the various permutations of interactions between tools, as well as a file recommending possible combinations of interest.

-This is a work in progress, very much at the embryonic stage.
+This is a work in progress, very much still in the embryonic stage.